Chico State Summer Boost Program

 Can I take more than one class?

-If you need to repeat more than one class, you can list your first and second choices on the request form.
+You can request up to two classes from the list below, indicating your first and second choices on the request form.
 If space and funding are available, we will enroll you in both classes and send you a confirmation.
 We recommend taking classes during different dates to keep the work load manageable and give you the best chance for success in the class.

 How do I register?